aikar/docker-conanexiles/README.md

 ## Create a simplified `docker-compose.yml`

 The `docker-compose.yml` file can be customized e.g. if you do not want to run several game servers.

-At the moment we need to use the devel branch, because the support for volumes is only available there.
-Also `restart: unless-stopped` is not supported so we need to replace this with `restart: always`.

----

 ---